katerina7479/pypdflite/README.md

 [Online Documentation](http://katerina7479.github.io/pypdflite/)

 Thanks to: Marc Angelone, Noah Abelson, and John Lockwood for support and input!
-Also: @klmitch for loading fonts on linux bug.
+Also: @klmitch for loading fonts on linux bug; @tjoneslo for ellipses and linux font fix!